aymanbazyan/MeowMatesAPI-docs/docs/01-API/02-Config.md

 ---

+> ## Enviorment

-> First you must get the required strings from:-
+First you must get the required strings from:-

 1. MongoDB.
-1. Gmail apps.
+2. Gmail apps.

 You can create the **config.env** here: